Dodge Freaked Out When Someone Made a Video of What MLK Really Thought About Capitalism

 — Astead (@AsteadWesley) February 5, 2018

 The Twitter outrage has Dodge irked.
 “You get so crucified, so fast,” Susan Credle, chief creative officer of FCB, told the New York Times.
-In a statement to the Times, the company said that it “worked closely with the representatives of the Martin Luther King Jr. estate to receive the necessary approvals.”
+In a statement to the Times, Dodge said that it “worked closely with the representatives of the Martin Luther King Jr. estate to receive the necessary approvals.”

 By the morning, YouTube had taken down the Current Affairs video at Chrysler’s request.